GitChrisCode/nf-capstone-tastebuddies/README.md

-TasteBuddies
+Taste Buddies

-TasteBuddies is a recipe app with a focus on creating menus based on the preferences and dislikes of your guests, along with features like a shopping list and a menu planner.
+TasteBuddies is a recipe app with a focus on creating menus based on the preferences of your guests.

-Features

-  - Guest Preferences: Users can specify their taste preferences, including allergies, dietary restrictions, and personal preferences.
+Users can specify their taste preferences.
 This allows for personalized menu creation.
-  - Menu Creation: Enables users to create menus by selecting from a collection of recipes.
-Users can combine various appetizers, main courses, side dishes, and desserts to create a complete menu.
-  - Menu Recommendation Algorithm: Implements an algorithm that automatically generates suitable menu suggestions based on the preferences and dislikes of the guests.

 Technologies Used